kelseyhightower/ingress-with-static-ip/README.md

 > The service must be type NodePort to ensure the Ingress can perform health checks on the Pod.

-Create the `nginx` ingress controller.
-Save the `nginx` ingress controller config to a file named `nginx-ing.yaml`:
+Create the `nginx` ingress resource.
+Save the `nginx` ingress config to a file named `nginx-ing.yaml`:

 ```
 cat > nginx-ing.yaml << EOF